-The tilt control operated HSL is simpler to operate than the conventionally operated HSL.
-The tilt controlled HSL has only one single point depth control for the entire machine.
-It located just to the left of center on the hitch.
-See Figure 4-7
+The 7822 HSL has a single point depth control.
+It located just to the left of center on the hitch, See Figure 4-7.

-Every rotation of the control crank adjusts the working depth by a 1⁄4 inch, or four (4) turns to an inch of operating depth.
-The tilt cylinder combined with the tilt control system, control the operating depth of the rear row of disc units relative to the front row of disc units (see the previous section "Front to Rear Adjustment for the Tilt Controlled HSL").
-Therefore, only one overall depth control is required.
-While there is only one single point depth control, the rear reels play a major role in the final performance of the HSL.
-If the down pressure on the reels becomes too extensive it will have an adverse effect on the overall system.
+Every rotation of the control crank adjusts the working depth by a 1⁄4 inch, four (4) turns to an inch of operating depth.

+The tilt cylinder combined with the tilt control system, control the operating depth of the rear row of disc units relative to the front row of disc units (see the previous section, "Front to Rear Adjustment with the Tilt Controlled 7822 HSL," on page 4-5).
+The 7822 tilt control is a single point control.

+While the depth control is a single point depth control, the rear reels play a major role in the final performance of the HSL.
+If the down pressure on the reels becomes extensive it will have an adverse effect on the overall system.
 If too much down pressure is applied to the rear reels they will hold the rear row of disc units out of the ground.
 This will cause the HSL to track to the left hand side.
-Typically, when this is the case, the operator will observe that the rear urethane spring in the draft cushion assembly will be slightly ballooned.
+Typically, when this is the case, the operator will observe that the rear urethane spring in the draft cushion assembly will be ballooned.
 Too much down pressure on the rear reels can also lead to bouncing.
 On the other hand, too little down pressure will cause the machine to have decreased stability in the field.
 Too little down pressure also tends to leave a less desirable field finish and does not reconstitute the soil profile to an optimum level.